 - Spread evenly onto trays and dry at 145°F for about 6 hours.

 - Slice open a couple of pieces to make sure they’re completely dry inside.

 How to Dehydrate Grains, Pasta and Legumes

-Rice, quinoa, pasta and beans can all be dried ahead of time, and then incorporated into tasty meals like chicken and veggie quinoa, bean soup, and spaghetti with meat sauce.
-Drying makes these ingredients more ‘instant’, saving valuable fuel.
-Dried pasta also has the added benefit of not needing to be drained once cooked on trail, as you can add sauce and/or extra dried ingredients that use the extra water.
+Rice, quinoa, pasta and beans can all be dried ahead of time and then incorporated into tasty meals like chicken and veggie quinoa, bean soup, and spaghetti with meat sauce.
+Dried pasta also has the added benefit of not needing to be drained once cooked, as you can add sauce and/or extra dried ingredients to soak up the excess water.

 Cooking Tips: Grains, Pasta and Legumes

-- Cook rice and quinoa as you usually would (subbing broth for water adds flavor, but be sure to use low or nonfat broth to prevent spoiling).
+- Cook rice and quinoa as you usually would (subbing broth for water adds flavor but be sure to use low or nonfat broth to help prevent spoiling).
 Dry rice at 125°F for about 5 hours (or until hard) and quinoa at 135°F for 8–10 hours.
 Break up clumps as needed.
-Two cups of cooked rice yields about 1–1 1/2 cups dry.
+Two cups of cooked rice yield about 1–1 1/2 cups dry.